badoo/techblog/_posts/2014-10-09-using-regular-expressions-to-hack-our-way-towards-amdfication.md

 <iframe style="border: 0; width: 100%; min-height: 500px;" src="{{page.demodir}}/index.html"></iframe>

 When you press “Convert”, it reads the contents of the file, applies the JavaScript below and writes the final result.
-As you can see it leaves out some code that needs to be removed manually.
+It does leave out some code that needs to be removed manually.
 I could have fixed that as well, but remembering the XKCD chart I decided it’s faster to delete those bits than remove them via code.

 > **Note:** <a href="{{page.demodir}}/index.html">If the iframe doesn’t work you can visit this page by clicking me.</a>